 Not only the production, rather the sale of the surplus agriculture produces and other horticulture or forest produces have been facilitated by the programme to ensure increased income to the poor tribal families.
-Collective Marketing as a strategy have been facilitated by the programme to promote the sale of surplus agriculture produces in a consolidated manner by ensure volume which not only brings down the logistic expenditure but also provides the tribal a better platform to bargain with the market.
-This has motivated the farmers to grow cash crops more particularly vegetables and other high value crops which in turn increase the income at the household level.
+Collective Marketing as a strategy have been facilitated by the programme to promote the sale of surplus agriculture produces in a consolidated manner by ensuring volume which not only brings down the logistic expenditure but also provides the tribals a better platform to bargain with the market.
+This has motivated the farmers to grow particularly more vegetables and other high value crops which in turn increase the income at the household level.

-From the study it is observed that 74% of the farmers have earned from the sale of the agriculture products in comparison to 64% of the last year.
-61% of them have increased income from the sale of agriculture production in comparison to 60% of previous year.
+From the study it is observed that 73% of the farmers have earned from the sale of the agriculture products in comparison to 74% of the last year.
+66% of them have increased income from the sale of agriculture production in comparison to 61% of previous year.

-The following chart depicts positive trend in increase in income from sale of agricultural produces over last four years resulted due to continuous effort of programme for productivity enhancement and linking the surplus for marketing.
+The following chart depicts positive trend in increase in income from sale of agricultural produces over last three years which has resulted due to continuous effort of programme for productivity enhancement and linking the surpluses for marketing.

-Physical access to market for sale of agriculture and other produces by the farmers is a key concern in the programme areas.
+Physical access to market for sale of agriculture and other produces by the farmers is a key concern in the programme locations.
 These are mostly remote villages where the traders or middle man visits villages and collect produces from the farmers at the doorstep/ farm gate.
-Here the price is decided by the middleman not by the farmer.
 This practice not only restricts the farmer to know the market price of the produces but also being cheated by these traders in volume and trading in exchange of low value products like salt and other cheap quality cosmetics.
 With continuous exposure to market, dissemination of market price information at the village level the status of such exploitations is reduced and the physical as well as information access to the market have been improved.

 The programme has adopted a strategy to bring the large traders from the terminal markets to the village, where fair practices of contracting of sales by the farmers are facilitated.
-About 45% of the farmers have reported that the advance sales contracts for the sale of the agriculture produces have been facilitated by the programme which helped in a fare trade of their produces and 74% of them have reported that these advance contracting have been improved the trade practice and income from the sale.
+About 40% of the farmers have reported that the advance sales contracts for the sale of the agriculture produces have been facilitated by the programme which helped in a fare trade of their produces and 66% of them have reported that these advance contracting have improved the trade practice and income from the sale.

-However, 43% of the respondent families have reported that the physical access to market has been improved which has resulted in improved marketing information flow and income to the farmers.
-The above chart shows similar situation of access to market as observed during previous year.
+However, 45% of the respondent families have reported that the physical access to market has been improved which has resulted in improved marketing information flow and income to the farmers.
+The above chart shows improvement in the situation of access to market over the previous year.